vangelov/Injineer/README.md

 ```

 Instances are just objects which have a name.
 They don't have dependencies.
 If an object depends on a name registered to an instance, it's the value you
 set here that will be injected.
-They are essentially a singletons.

 ### Providers